upsight/doctor/README.rst

     app = Flask(__name__)
     api = Api(app)
-    for resource, route in all_routes:
+    for route, resource in routes:
         api.add_resource(resource, route)

 That's it, you now have a functioning API endpoint you can curl and the request is automatically validated for you based on your